 Sucuri specializes in WordPress security and their plugin comes with a wide range of features, making it invaluable for everyone from the casual blogger to the multi-million dollar website developer.

-Upon installing this plugin, you’ll be greeted with a massive array of options including a malware scanner, real-time security watch, blacklisting watch, and access to a high-end firewall with the premium version.
+Upon installing this plugin, you’ll be greeted with a massive array of options including a website malware scanner, real-time security watch, blacklisting watch, and access to a high-end firewall with the premium version.
 These are just some of the excellent features included in this plugin.
 You’ll also have access to post-hack security options in case you download it after you’ve already been attacked.

 CSS Hero is one of the best WordPress plugins that gives developers access to all the tools they need to customize their websites.
 It takes the complicated process of writing code and provides you with all of the tools and resources you need to edit your page in real time.

 The most notable feature of this plugin is it allows you to do custom work for individual devices.
 Normally, WordPress will adjust your site for the best fit based on the device being used.
 CSS Hero allows you to code your desktop, tablet, and mobile appearance to all look different, without the styles and changes overlapping and causing errors.